Pur vs. Brita—which water filter pitcher is better?

 The Brita Everyday 10-cup pitcher is one of the most popular and most basic Brita pitchers.

-During extensive testing, we found that, overall, people preferred the taste of tap water filtered with the Brita Standard filter more than that of water filtered with the Pur Basic filter.
+During extensive testing, we found that, overall, people prefer the taste of tap water filtered with the Brita Standard filter more than that of water filtered with the PUR Basic filter.

+Which filter provides the best-tasting water?
 Taste test participants described Brita water as “most clean," “tasted pure," and “most neutral."
-However, the Brita water didn’t win in a landslide; the Pur water was a close second, and testers commented that it tasted “clean and refreshing” and had “no aftertaste.”
+However, the Brita water didn’t win in a landslide.
+The PUR water was a close second, and testers commented that it tasted “clean and refreshing” and had “no aftertaste.”

 Upfront cost